-TFTA aims to implement a tariff liberation of 85-100% which will have a significant impact in facilitate the cross-border flow of goods and services, boosting the growth of intra-regional trade that amounted only 12% of Africa's trade compared to 22% for South America, 40% for North America, 50% for Asia and 70% for Western Europe.
+TFTA aims to implement a tariff liberation of 85-100% which will have a significant impact in facilitating the cross-border flow of goods and services, boosting the growth of intra-regional trade that amounted only 12% of Africa's trade compared to 22% for South America, 40% for North America, 50% for Asia and 70% for Western Europe.
 Some member-states are already exchanging tariff exemptions, while others will proceed with negotiations to liberalize the tariff rates based on each country's tariff lines.

-- The launch of the TFTA targets mainly to eliminate all tariff and non-tariff barriers by 100%, therefor an agreement has been reached that countries are committed to liberalize 85% of tariff lines within 5-8 years.
-The remaining 15% of the tariff lines are to be negotiated afterwards - In order to achieve the liberalization of 85% of tariff lines, Egypt established an agreed-upon list of tariff lines divided into three categories: - Category A: liberalizing up to 60% of tariff lines (includes goods with an applied tariff rates of 0%, 2%, and 5. and other goods with higher tariff rates) - Category B: liberalizing up to 25% of tariff lines(includes goods that are subject to 10% and 20% tariff rates). - Category C: liberalizing up to 15% of tariff lines (includes goods with a 30% tariff rate or above)
+- The launch of the TFTA targets mainly to eliminate all tariff and non-tariff barriers by 100%, therefore an agreement has been reached that countries are committed to liberalize 85% of tariff lines within 5-8 years.
+The remaining 15% of the tariff lines are to be negotiated afterwards. - In order to achieve the liberalization of 85% of tariff lines, Egypt established an agreed-upon list of tariff lines.